baseapp/DeepSight-Face-Recognition-SDK/examples/face_recognition_attendance/README.md

 * Then run the application again as `python3 attendance.py` without `enroll` for marking attendance.
 * The application will automatically log faces.
 If the same face keeps appearing, it will wait a minute before marking it again.
 * The application simply saves a time register in a json file called `att_log`
+* Enrolled faces are stored in a folder `dbimg/` and its subtree

 ### Usage